criteo/consul-templaterb/README.md

     -d, --debug-network-usage        Debug the network usage
     -t erb_file:[output]:[command]:[params_file],
-        --template                   Add a erb template, its output and optional reload command --once                       Do not run the process as a daemon
+        --template                   Add a erb template, its output and optional reload command -o, --once                       Do not run the process as a daemon
 ```

 When launched with file arguments ending with .erb, the executable will assume